Writers (and illustrators) whose work combines to shape our OSS heritage of dreams...

 Zendexor: I hope you're right there!
 Very much a work in progress, this list - as it ought to be - with an ever-increasing harvest of links...

-Please note one thing which I have not to date [2023] found time to do: I have not cross-referenced this page with the information on the rather enormous Fictional Dates timeline.
-(It would be a titanic task.)
-But a reader who is seeking information on a particular author will easily be able to check whether he/she is also on the Fictional Dates page, as all the authors there are listed alphabetically at the end of it, so maybe I'll spare myself the afore-mentioned titanic task!
+[Please note: though I hope I have reasonably well cross-referenced this page with the Gazetteer, I have not found time to do the same with the rather enormous Fictional Dates timeline.
+(It would be a titanic task).
+But, after all, a reader who is seeking information on a particular author will easily be able to check whether he/she is also on the Fictional Dates page, since at the end of it all the authors there are listed alphabetically.]

 Edwin A Abbott - for Flatland see The FLATOSS.